-This is the same level as North Korea and Iraq, which are both at Level 4, but Level 3 is still the US government’s way of saying “Do not travel”.
+This isn’t same level as North Korea and Iraq, which are both at Level 4, but Level 3 is still the US government’s way of saying “Please don’t travel here right now”.

 Recommendation for China Travelers

 If you absolutely must travel to China right now (mostly for work or business), here are a few recommendations and precautions you can take:

 - Avoid Sick People and Animals: Try to avoid hospitals and don’t go to places where there are animals, either alive or as uncooked meat.
 If you do go to a hospital or you’re particularly worried about the virus, wear a good antiviral face mask (not just a pollution mask).